N02870941/mazes/docs/README.md

 Another improvement to A* is adding a weight to the heuristic, or a tie breaker.
 This allows us to impose a bias when we come across 2 equally weighted choices.
 This however, if it ever overestimates, will cause A* to output a slightly sub-optimal result.
 This breaks the admissible property of the heuristic.
 However, for most applications, this is okay if we are one or two steps off.
 The benefit is that depending on how much we weight the heuristic, we avoid straying off onto different paths.

 For this particular application,  we consider a step in a particular direction a vector.
 We compute the determinant of that step vector and the vector from origin to target.
-We then use some multiple of this value to add that to our heuristic (manhattan distance).
+We then use some multiple of this value to add to our heuristic (manhattan distance).

 The reason we do this is because the determinant of any 2d vectors tells us information about the angle made between the two vectors.
 The closer these vectors are to parallel, the small that angle gets - eventually reaching 0 if the vectors are perfectly parallel.

 So, if we are above the line, and we have an equal choice to go right (further from the line) or down (closer to the line), even though the cost of both steps is 1 (equal), we break this tie by choosing the vector that produces an angle "most parallel" to the straight line from origin to target, which in this case is down because we are rotating towards the line rather than away from it.

 This approach produces the optimal solution of length 599 in 2740 total visits.
 This is about 3% of the total number of squares.
-This is a highly efficient approach, although sometimes producing slightly sub-optimal solutions depending on admissibility of the heuristic.
+This is a highly efficient approach, although sometimes producing slightly sub-optimal solutions depending on the admissibility of the heuristic.

 ## Conclusion
 Clearly using A* with weighted manhattan distance is the fastest approach at finding a solution.
 If the maze had one solution, it may perform nearly identically to unweighted manhattan.
 But, we see the biggest pitfall of A* is tiebreaking.
 However, this can be easily overcome by slightly breaking admissibility.
-This is often the favored approach in real life - getting results more quickly even though they may be slightly sub-obtimal.
+This is often the favored approach in real life.

+<p align='center'><i>Speed</i> &gt <i>Optimality</i></p>

 # How to run
+was

+## Running with Docker
-Ensure you have docker installed before running the following commands:
+You can expose the app on `localhost:8080` if you have docker installed by executing the following:

 ```
 docker pull jabaridash/mazes